Spend Your Life Doing Something You Love

 Cons of being an employee at a global company:

 A travel blogger or influencer are perfect jobs for travel lovers.
 You will get to create content related to travel, including blog posts, social media updates, and videos.
-This job requires a strong social media presence, excellent writing and photography skills, and the ability to create engaging content that resonates with your audience.
+This job requires excellent writing and photography skills, and the ability to create engaging content that resonates with your audience.
+You’re also going to have to provide an insightful and unique voice as it is a saturated market.

 If you’re thinking of starting a blog, I have a few reasons why blogging is better than social media.